Top 13 Sights in Nicosia (Lefkoşa) – Northern Cyprus

 Inscriptions from the Venetian and Ottoman periods:

-The granite Venetian Column can be found in the centre of Atatürk Square.
+The granite Venetian Column is located in the centre of Atatürk Square.
 The column was actually moved from Salamis in 1489:

 The Arabahmet Mosque is located in the Arab Ahmet Quarter and dates from 1845.
 It is named after Arab Ahmet Pasha, one of the Turkish commanders during the Ottoman conquest of Cyprus.
 It is the only mosque in Nicosia featuring a dome: